-- a) The radiologic sciences program supports ALARA guidelines set forth by the NCRP in regard to holding patients for radiographic procedures.
+a) The radiologic sciences program supports ALARA guidelines set forth by the NCRP in regard to holding patients for radiographic procedures.
 Students shall employ mechanical immobilization devices at all times.
-If mechanical means of restraint are not feasible, non-occupationally exposed persons wearing appropriate protective apparel will be engaged to perform this function.
+If mechanical means of restraint are not

+- feasible, non-occupationally exposed persons wearing appropriate protective apparel will be engaged to perform this function.
 If these avenues of restraint have been exhausted, a registered technologist should hold the patient. - b) Students may hold patients for an examination only when making the exposure requires technical competency.
-All students will wear appropriate protective apparel.

-E. MR Safety and Screening

-a) All students will receive training about magnetic resonance imaging and the environment of the magnetic wave and radiofrequency during the first semester orientation.
-Students will sign fill out a screening form which reflects their own personal safety requirements when near the equipment.
+All students will wear appropriate protective apparel and stay out of the primary beam. - E. MR Safety and Screening - a) All students will receive training about magnetic resonance imaging and the environment of the magnetic wave and radiofrequency during the first semester orientation.
+Students will sign fill out a screening form which reflects their own personal safety requirements when near the equipment. - b) Students may request to observe in a specialized modality during the fifth semester only if all clinical competencies are complete, they obtain permission from the clinical coordinator and clinical instructor and site.
+MR site safety will be satisfied by the sites own protocols.